Plum DEV v. 3.0

 The validator will only help you find syntax errors.
 It will not help you fix syntactically sound but poorly programmed VXML code.
 For example, if your application was returning a male voice instead of a female voice, the validator would not help you find this error.

-Once you're in your Call Log, the error in your application will be marked in red.
+Once you're in your Call Log, you will be able to see all events which occurred in the call.
+Helpfully, any errors in your application will be marked in red.

 One common error that you will encounter is the error.badfetch prompt during a phone call.
 The error would look like this in your call log: